Yellow nail syndrome

 Imaging is often performed in the evaluation of pulmonary manifestations.

-- sequelae of recurrent pulmonary infections
+- sequelae of recurrent pulmonary infection

 - pleural effusions

 While there is no specific treatment for the syndrome, however some patients are helped with biotin and vitamin E supplementation 8.
 In addition most patients are often managed with supportive measures targeted at ameliorating the various clinical manifestations (e.g. treating respiratory infections).